PeterMarshall29/book1/jupyternotebooks/.ipynb_checkpoints/firstprogram-checkpoint.md

 ```
 `main()` is a function.
 All `c++` programs require a `main()` function (or an equivalent).

 For longer programs that have many functions - the `main()` function is the starting point for the logical implementation of the code.

-Functions are explained {doc}`here <../jupyternotebooks/introduction_to_functions>`, but you can safely leave this topci until week 2. we will cover functions properly next week.
+Functions are explained {doc}`here <../jupyternotebooks/introduction_to_functions>`, but you can safely leave this topic until week 2. we will cover functions properly next week.

 Briefly:
 - "main" is the name of the function.
 - The empty parentheses (parens) `main()' indicates that the main function takes no inputs.